Super Girls (Japanese group): History

 On 25 September, It was revealed that Kana Sakabayashi would be going on hiatus and halt all idol activities due to her being sick since last month and refraining from some activities due to her illness.
 Since she is still sick, She would be absent from all Super Girls concerts and activities until she recovers.

 On 20 December, Super Girls released their 30th single Heart Diamond.
 This is the last single to feature Yumeri Abe.

 At the Super Girls 13th anniversary concert on 29 December 2023, it was announced that after Yumeri Abe graduated from the group on 31 December 2023, Nanami Takeuchi became the new leader and Yuu Kadobayashi became the stage leader.

 On 29 February 2024, Honoka Hagita graduated from the group after her hiatus period.
 On 19 March, It was announced that Kana Sakabayashi would slowly resume activities after her hiatus.
 On 17 July, Super Girls released their 31st single "Tobikiri Dare yori Natsuppoi Koto".
 On 1 October, it was announced that Hinata Sakurai had injured her knee and would be on hiatus until she recovers.
 On 28 October, it was announced that Hinata Sakurai would resume activities after her recovery.

 On 31 December, it was announced that Karen Habuchi has been suspended from all activities and withdrew from Super Girls due to a violation of her exclusive contract.
 As a result, Habuchi had to leave the group and her exclusive contract was terminated.

 On January 20 2025, they released their digital single "Motto Motto♡" for download.

 On April 15, they released their digital single "Re Star☆T!!!!!!" for download.

-On June 12, they released their 32nd single "Kawaii dakeja irarenai".
+On June 12, they released their digital single "Kawaii dakeja irarenai" for download.

+On August 30, they released their digital single "Summer Silent Timer" for download.

+On December 22, they released their digital single "Happy Turn! ~Dondengaeshi wa Totsuzen ni~" for download.

+On January 14, it was announced that Kana Sakabayashi and Cocona Tanaka would be graduating from the group, their graduation ceremony will take place at the group's 16th anniversary concert scheduled to be held to be held on July 12.

+On July 1, they released their digital single "Sunset Kiss" for download.

+On September 4, it was announced that Moyuho Hamada joined the group as a Chapter 7 Member.

+On September 5, it was announced that Rune Ninomiya joined the group as a Chapter 7 Member.

+On September 6, it was announced that Near Shinmori joined the group as a Chapter 7 Member.